mikepqr/ecknapsack/README.md

 In [3]: findflips(results)
 Out[3]: [('WI', 22749, 10), ('PA', 44293, 20), ('MI', 10705, 16)]

-In [4]: for year in (2000, 2004, 2008, 2012, 2016):
+In [4]: for year in (1996, 2000, 2004, 2008, 2012, 2016):
    ...:     results = getresults(str(year) + '.json')
    ...:     flips = findflips(results)
    ...:     loser = 'Democrats' if winnerloser(results)[1] == 'dem' else 'Republicans'
    ...:     print(" - - " + str(year))
    ...:     printresults(flips, loser=loser)
    ...:
+ - - 1996
+Move 31216 Republicans to Arizona  for 8 EVs
+Move 302335 Republicans to Florida  for 25 EVs
+Move 127615 Republicans to Iowa  for 7 EVs
+Move 13332 Republicans to Kentucky  for 8 EVs
+Move 135920 Republicans to Missouri  for 11 EVs
+Move 4731 Republicans to Nevada  for 4 EVs
+Move 49683 Republicans to New Hampshire  for 4 EVs Move 40745 Republicans to New Mexico  for 5 EVs
+Move 288340 Republicans to Ohio  for 21 EVs
+Move 111490 Republicans to Oregon  for 7 EVs
+Move 45617 Republicans to Tennessee  for 11 EVs
+Total of 1151024 people for 111 EVs
  - - 2000
 Move 538 Democrats to FL for 25 EVs
 Total of 538 people for 25 EVs
  - - 2004
+Move 99524 Democrats to CO for 9 EVs
 Move 10060 Democrats to IA for 7 EVs
 Move 5989 Democrats to NM for 5 EVs
-Move 99524 Democrats to CO for 9 EVs
 Total of 115573 people for 21 EVs
  - - 2008
-Move 68293 Republicans to NH for 4 EVs
+Move 236451 Republicans to FL for 27 EVs
 Move 28392 Republicans to IN for 11 EVs
 Move 146562 Republicans to IA for 7 EVs
+Move 68293 Republicans to NH for 4 EVs
+Move 14178 Republicans to NC for 15 EVs
+Move 262225 Republicans to OH for 20 EVs
 Move 234528 Republicans to VA for 13 EVs
-Move 262225 Republicans to OH for 20 EVs
-Move 14178 Republicans to NC for 15 EVs
-Move 236451 Republicans to FL for 27 EVs
 Total of 990629 people for 97 EVs
  - - 2012
+Move 74310 Republicans to FL for 29 EVs
+Move 67807 Republicans to NV for 6 EVs
 Move 39644 Republicans to NH for 4 EVs
+Move 79548 Republicans to NM for 5 EVs
 Move 166273 Republicans to OH for 18 EVs
-Move 67807 Republicans to NV for 6 EVs
-Move 79548 Republicans to NM for 5 EVs
-Move 74310 Republicans to FL for 29 EVs
 Total of 427582 people for 62 EVs
  - - 2016
+Move 10705 Democrats to MI for 16 EVs
+Move 44293 Democrats to PA for 20 EVs
 Move 22749 Democrats to WI for 10 EVs
-Move 44293 Democrats to PA for 20 EVs
-Move 10705 Democrats to MI for 16 EVs
 Total of 77747 people for 46 EVs
 ```